 Organizations struggle with the same challenges as some of the world’s largest countries: which mass alert system is best, can do the most, and easily reach the most people?

 This week, an article about Canada’s struggle to unify its emergency alert system circulated around the AlertMedia office.
 Major Canadian cities frequently use different systems and often those systems are unintegrated, causing the mass alert system to be inefficient and even dangerous with its omissions.
 As the author put it, “…the audiences for those warnings are often scattered across a vast region, and the organizations that broadcast them can differ as much as the methods they use to communicate.”

 While this is speaking about Canadian cities, it struck me how similar their challenges are to just about any organization worldwide.
 Organizations, too, struggle to find an emergency alert system that works not just for some, but for all.
-With so many companies comprised of a dispersed workforce that use differing devices and channels, the issue becomes less about the emergency message and more about how to get it to every employee, near and far.
-Leaving even one employee in the dark could mean the difference between life and death.
+With so many companies comprised of a dispersed workforce that use different devices and channels, the issue becomes less about the emergency message and more about how to get it to every employee, near and far.
+Leaving even one employee in the dark could mean the difference between life and death

 An Integrated Approach

 Canada and other countries are no different from the companies within them – how do you integrate communication systems so they can be equally and simultaneously leveraged in the event of an emergency or a critical event?
 Just as a government is committed to serve and protect its people, companies are obligated to do the same for their employees.
 Employees are counting on it, yet there is plenty of evidence few organizations have figured out the best way to go about it.